Royal Exchange Theatre (May 2015)

 - Ghost Tours: A ghostly prowl backstage in the dark led by members of THE GHOST TRAIN company

-The very first sleepover event to take place at the Royal Exchange, I produced this event as part of the Theatre’s year-long You, The Audience programme – a giant conversation with everyone who has ever been part of a theatre audience.
+The very first sleepover event to take place at the Royal Exchange, I co-curated and produced this event as part of the Theatre’s year-long You, The Audience programme – a giant conversation with everyone who has ever been part of a theatre audience.
 Throughout the evening we invited audiences to share their thoughts and ideas with us: What do you think theatre is for?
 And what do you want it to be and do?

 “That was all in all one of the best, most uplifting, joyous, thought-provoking, moving nights I’d had in a theatre in a bloody long time.
 It confirmed just about every cliché going about “reminding us why we do it” (or write about it, or just love it and keep going to it), and I didn’t mind a bit.
 There was something particularly special about the relationship that the Royal Exchange seemed to have with its audience and the care and respect with which it treated them.
 Properly remarkable, special stuff.”